Red Terror (Greece): Use of the term

 The term “Red Terror(ism)” was already used in 1944 by Greek anticommunists and by the German-controlled counterinsurgency force during the Occupation, the Security Battalions.

 The term was also adopted by the British Citrine Commission, which attempted to mediate between ELAS and the British Forces who intervened in Greece after the Dekemvriana.
-The Commission was asking for the release of some thousands of hostages held by the ELAS, but did not mention the preventive arrest of 20,000 EAM members, and the fate of others held by the British authorities in Egypt.
+The commission was asking for the release of some thousands of hostages held by the ELAS, but did not mention the preventive arrest of 20,000 EAM members, and the fate of others held by the British authorities in Egypt.
 The pro-EAM fighters of the Greek Armed Forces in the Middle East had earlier participated in a mutiny within this corps.
 Reference to "Red Terror" was made by the newly appointed Prime Minister of the Greek government-in-exile, Georgios Papandreou, in the Lebanon Conference (May 1944).
 In April 1944 ELAS attacked the social-democratic resistance organization ΕΚΚΑ (the military wing of which was the 5/42 Evzone Regiment) that was commanded by Colonel Dimitrios Psarros.
-The outnumbered 5/42 Regiment was defeated and Psarros was arrested and assassinated by ELAS, an event which rallied opposition to EAM. Νevertheless, according to most of historians, the assassination was not political, but was due to personal reasons.
+The outnumbered 5/42 Regiment was defeated and Psarros was arrested and assassinated by ELAS, an event which rallied opposition to EAM. Νevertheless, according to most of historians, the assassination was not political but was for personal reasons.
 According to a different view, the assassination was ordered by a high-rank member of EAM-ELAS and carried out by an EAM-ELAS officer who was a trusted person of the KKE General Secretary Georgios Siantos.

 In modern historiography

 Generally accepted view

-Supporters of EAM and most of the historians consider EAM the main resistance movement (among with EDES) during the war and believe that these manifestations of violence are mainly due to the personalities and the particular zeal of local EAM executives.
-Manolis Glezos, politician and former ΚΚΕ member, admitted claimed that ELAS “did some killing” out of revenge, but this was officially forbidden by the organization's principles.
+Supporters of EAM and most historians consider EAM the main resistance movement (among with EDES) during the war and believe that these manifestations of violence are mainly due to the personalities and particular zeal of local EAM executives.
+Manolis Glezos, politician and former ΚΚΕ member, admitted that ELAS “did some killing” out of revenge but that this was officially forbidden by the organization's principles.

-"New Wave" historiography

-Stathis Kalyvas, the main representative of the "New Wave" historiography, believes that "red terrorism" was centrally organized, and was carried out by the local organs of the KKE and the EAM, and had strong characteristics of a bureaucratic mechanism with division of labor.
-According to Kalyvas, during the German occupation of Greece and after the establishment of the Greek National Liberation Front (EAM) in 1942, the latter targeted and executed not only Greek collaborators but also its potent political adversaries.
-Stathis Kalyvas separates "terrorism" from "violence".
-He notes that terror does not necessarily mean a lot of violence, but contrary, the successful terrorism produces little violence.

-Historian Hagen Fleischer criticized Kalyvas’ view for methodological errors.